-Korean website The Bell claims that Samsung's 2019 flagship handset will go by the name "Beyond" throughout its development process.
-As soon as we heard the name Beyond, we thought about Samsung's theme tune, Over the Horizon.
-It very much fits Samsung's ambitious thinking ideaology.
+Korean website The Bell claims that Samsung's 2019 flagship handsets are going by the name "Beyond" throughout the development process.
+Samsung's theme tune is Over the Horizon so this nickname very much fits the company's ambitious thinking ideaology.

 Samsung Galaxy S10 display, with fingerprint scanning